Sylvance/flakes/java/20/README.md

 }
 ```

-In this default.nix, we reference the Java 20 package
+In this `default.nix`, we reference the Java 20 package
 from the flake and can add any additional attributes
 or packages specific to your Spring Boot project.